- ADMISSIONS & AID

 SIT has a team of trained duty officers available 24 hours a day to respond to potential threats to student safety and manage emergency situations.

-- Key COVID-19 indicators are not at elevated levels (e.g. case numbers, vaccination rate, hospitalizations, and hospital capacity)
+- Key COVID-19 indicators are not at elevated levels (e.g. case numbers, vaccination rate, hospitalizations, and hospital capacity).

-To the extent possible, in places where these conditions cannot be met or in locations where risk has increased after students have entered the homestay and the homestay is considered unsafe, SIT will utilize alternative accommodation such as hotels, guesthouses, apartments or other viable and safe options available in the program country.
+To the extent possible, in places where the above conditions cannot be met or in locations where risk has increased after students have entered the homestay and the homestay is considered unsafe, SIT will utilize alternative accommodation such as hotels, guesthouses, apartments or other viable and safe options available in the program country.

 2. International Excursions

-SIT defines “international excursion” as a student educational trip planned and led by SIT outside of the program host country.
+SIT defines an “international excursion” as a student educational trip planned and led by SIT outside of the program host country.

 - Key COVID-19 indicators in the excursion country are not at elevated levels (e.g. case numbers, vaccination rate, hospitalizations, and hospital capacity).